jutnhbr/tms_simple_aodv_serial/README.md

 - Start the Application main class and connect to the first virtual serial port of the pair
 - Start the ApplicationTester main class and connect to the other virtual serial port
 - You can send data via the CLI and the tester will parse any incoming data
+  - To send a message, start with AT+RX to activate the receiver mode
+  - Then use AT+SEND=XX where XX is the length of the message you want to send
+  - Then send the message.
+The Tester will parse the message and send a predefined response